TrinityTBC/core/src/tools/mmaps_generator/Info/readme.txt

                                     this command will build the map regardless of --skip* option settings if you do not specify a map number, builds all maps that pass the filters specified by --skip* options

---quick             []              Sunstrider option: No additional extraction steps.
+--quick             []              TrinityTBC option: No additional extraction steps.
 This will produce mmaps equivalent to TrinityCore ones.
 Will accelerate the extraction a bit but will drop some minor improvements.

 examples: